CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

   One example is that only the `ActionCard` and `StructureCard` types have descriptions and effects, so we make them implement a `Playable` interface, with the methods that get those descriptions and effects.
-As for the other cards, like `CreatureCard`, we don't implement the `Playable` interface on it, so the `CreatureCard` is not dependent on code extra code that it doesn't use.
+As for the other cards, like `CreatureCard`, we don't implement the `Playable` interface on it, so the `CreatureCard` is not dependent on extra code that it doesn't use.

   A more plain example is that we have broken down classes into small enough pieces, so that the import statements in every class are exactly the things they need, without extra/unused code.